Draakoor/h2m-gscscripts/ReadMe.md

   * keep your streak going or you explode

 * Sniper Only
   * Only Snipers are allowed, other weapons will be replaced, throwingknife and tactical insertion allowed.
-Perk replacing is not working at the moment
+Perk replacing is working at the moment
   * Enable/Disable DVAR `set sniperport "0"` (off) or `set sniperport "1"` (on)

 * Restrict Weapons